JAGFx/ets2-dashboard-skin/README.md

 More information on the [Map](./doc/MAP.md) readme

-> Note: Many thinks to [TwinDragon](https://github.com/TwinDragon) for maintaining repository up to date with new each game version.
+> Many thanks to [TwinDragon](https://github.com/TwinDragon) for maintaining a map tiles collection up to date for each new game version

 ### Offline